Tuesday, 7 June 2016

 A lot of people seem to think that there isn’t much of a difference between a ‘PG’ and a ‘12A’ certificate as the same child could watch Film from each certificate regarding they are accompanied by an adult.

 Why was 'A Clockwork Orange' (1971, d.
-Stanley Kubrick)
+Stanley Kubrick) withdrawn from UK general release in 1973?

 The film was banned in the UK for 27 years after a young schoolboy pleaded guilty for manslaughter because he claims to have been influenced by the film.
 When the film was first released it was passed uncut for the UK cinemas, however, British authorities considered the sexual violence in the film to be too extreme.

-What film has had the longest running ban in British Cinema
+What film has had the longest running ban in British Cinema history?
+Why was it so controversial?

 Love Camp 7 had the longest running ban as it was more or less a sexually violent fetish film which included sexually explicit themes such as restraint, pain and humiliation.

-examples and 3 historical examples of difficult classification decisions made
+Using the BBFC student guide website find 3 contemporary examples and 3 historical examples of difficult classification decisions made by the BBFC

 Historical examples being: